Fort Bliss: Cold War

 Fort Bliss trained thousands of U.S. Soldiers during the Cold War.
 As the United States gradually came to master the art of building and operating missiles, Fort Bliss and White Sands Missile Range became more important to the country, and were expanded accordingly.
 In July 1957, the U.S. Army Air Defense Center was established at Fort Bliss.
 Located at this center, in addition to Center Headquarters, are the U.S. Army Air Defense School; Air Defense; the 6th Artillery Group (Air Defense); the 61st Ordnance Group; and other supporting elements.
+(Note: During this time the 3rd Armored Cavalry Regiment was also assigned to Fort Bliss, and later relocated to Fort Carson, Colorado.)
 In 1957, Fort Bliss and its anti-aircraft personnel began using Nike Ajax, Nike Hercules, Hawk, Sprint, Chaparral, and Redeye missiles.
+(Note: Two other surface-to-surface missile systems—LaCrosse and Honest John— were based at Fort Sill, Oklahoma, but would frequently come to Fort Bliss for the purpose of conducting live fire exercises.)
 Fort Bliss took on the important role of providing a large area for troops to conduct live fire exercises with the missiles.

 Because of the large number of Army personnel enrolled in the air defense school, Fort Bliss saw two large rounds of construction in 1954 and 1958.
 The 1954 build was aimed at creating more barracks facilities.
 Construction in 1958 built new classrooms, materials labs, a radar park, and a missile laboratory.
 Between 1953 and 1957, the Army expanded McGregor Range in an effort to accommodate live fire exercises of the new missile systems.
 Throughout the Cold War, Fort Bliss remained a premier site for testing anti-aircraft equipment.